 Respiratory Therapy graduates are eligible to complete the credentialing process through the National Board for Respiratory Care.

 The Respiratory Therapy program at Catawba Valley Community College was established in 1991.
 This program offers career education for individuals interested in becoming a respiratory therapist.
+The Respiratory Program's main goal is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
 The respiratory therapist is qualified to assume primary responsibility for respiratory and cardiac care.
 The therapist makes patient care decisions concerning the use of life-support systems, oxygen therapy, and other breathing treatments.
 They also perform heart and lung studies.
 Upon graduation from the therapist program, the student receives the Associate in Applied Science (AAS).

 Graduates of the Respiratory Therapy program are eligible to apply for admission to take examinations from the National Board for Respiratory Care.
 Successful completion culminates in the RRT credential.
 This credential is required to become licensed in North Carolina.